 There’s a reason why plein air painters clustered around this seven-mile stretch of coastal cliffs and coves as far back as the turn of the 1800s: The area is jaw-droppingly gorgeous.
 It also has 20,000 acres of protected natural land for biking and hiking, and a charming shopping district you can reach by renting an electric bike.
 Treat yourself to a room at the Montage Laguna Beach, where you can enjoy sundowner cocktails at the fire pit before having a fancy dinner at Studio.
 For something a little more intimate and low-key, the chic Mediterranean meets mid-century modern style of boutique Hotel Joaquin feels like your own pied-à-terre with a garden area pool.

 It’s no small town, and it’s located just 20 miles from downtown L.A., but the allure of Long Beach escapes most Angelenos anyway.
-(Excepting Lana Del Rey, who highlights the place in songs and videos featuring her love of Cali.)
-So listen up: There’s a case to be made for Long Beach as your new beachy getaway, with its ethnic diversity, active LGBTQ community, great food and walkable downtown area.
-Stay at the jazzy yet affordable Hotel Maya and be sure to visit the docked QE II or the reopened Aquarium of the Pacific.
+(Except Lana Del Rey, who highlights the place in songs and videos featuring her love of Cali.)
+So listen up: There’s a case to be made for Long Beach as your new beachy getaway, with its active LGBTQ community, great food and walkable downtown area.
+Stay at the jazzy yet affordable Hotel Maya and be sure to visit the Aquarium of the Pacific.
 In the well-healed Belmont Shores section along Pacific Coast Highway, L.A. nightlife guru Brent Bolthouse and Michelin-starred chef Michael Mina have opened a stunning Bungalow Kitchen outpost designed by Studio Collective.

 Dana Point is all about the sailing—there are slips for more than 2,500 boats as well as a romantic, craggy coast including Headlands, the signature promontory that overlooks Dana Point Harbor.
 Wide flat beaches are made for long walks, as well as parasailing, windsurfing and boogie boarding.
-Keep it casual by staying right across the street from the ocean at the Capistrano Surfside Inn and renting a bike for the weekend without ever once getting behind the wheel of your car.
+Dubbed the Whale Watching Capital of the Word, definitely enjoy a whale watching tour if you’re going between late November and mid-May.
+And when it comes to accommodations, keep it casual by staying right across the street from the ocean at the Capistrano Surfside Inn and renting a bike for the weekend without ever once getting behind the wheel of your car.

 Your perfect dog vacation is here.
 At Del Mar Dog Beach, your canines can run off-leash and even swim with you.
-Stay at the Hotel Indigo with your four-legged friend and make a day of it, then stroll around, have lunch and browse at the nearby Cedros Design District.
+Stay at the Hotel Indigo with your four-legged friend and make a day of it, then stroll around the walkable downtown, have lunch and browse at the nearby Cedros Design District.